Why do people seek therapy for their relationship?

 Very often after the first session you will feel better!

-During our first session we set an agenda which includes defining the problem the couple or an individual who has an interest to become a couple, has.
+During our first session we set an agenda for the matter which the couple, individual, or family would like to improve.

 How long is each Session?
 How often do we meet?